On this episode of the show, we discuss what drove that change and the similarities between the two roles. Plus:

 [00:20:01] Lana Lee: Yes.

 [00:20:36] Lana Lee: Yes.
-Then initially we had the agents, right.
-We call them Customer Solutions Articles, but they’re basically FAQs.
+Then initially we had the agent write, we call them Customer Solutions Articles, but they’re basically FAQs.
 We have to write these articles and the community, based on the time that they had but, of course, as agents going to get tickets every day.
 It’s just like, sometimes they just couldn’t find the time.
-Then, last April we tested out this feature of requiring the agents to go for each ticket.
-They need to think about it before they close the ticket.
-If this is would make a good solutions article.
+Then, last April we tested out this feature of requiring the agents to go for each ticket, they need to think about it before they close the ticket, if this is would make a good solutions article.
 That was beneficial because we’ve started getting all these really great articles in the community.
 Because I keep a report every week, but now I’m going to change to every month.

 [00:21:16] Patrick O’Keefe: Hallelujah. [laughter]

-[00:22:12] Patrick O’Keefe: I took a look at your form, they’re forum posts, right?
+[00:22:12] Patrick O’Keefe: I took a look at your forum, they’re forum posts, right?
 The agents are posting this as forum posts in your community?

 Just by getting it out there you’ve already served X number of customers that would have been not served or lesser served if you had not simply started making the post and getting it out there.
 I just love the idea of saying these are our tools right now.
 These are platforms we invested in we should share this knowledge.
 Let’s do it.
 Let’s get it out there and that’s what you did.

 [00:23:50] Lana Lee: Yes.
-Because before they were keeping the articles in vinDesk first.
+Because before they were keeping the articles in Zendesk first.
 It was only visible to internal or certain customers, so not everyone could find them.